The FIDE Trainer’s Commission (TRG) seeks to facilitate the organizing of FIDE Trainer Seminars in all major and

 - Providing a full report after the seminar together with a copy of all participant registration forms for TRG review and for use for publication on the TRG website.

-- To charge up to Euros 300 per participant (not including transportation and accommodation costs) and to collect an additional Euros 50 as exam fee for FIDE.
+- Only to charge up to Euros 300 per participant (not including transportation and accommodation costs) and to collect an additional Euros 50 as exam fee for FIDE.

 - Make direct payment of the lecturer(s) fees – the official rate is Euros 100 per hour – together with accommodation and meals costs at a suitable hotel, and the agreed travel and related expenses.

 - Note that in the case of being allowed to conduct an online seminar, not more than Euros 200 per participant may be charged and the platform recommended to be used will be Zoom.

 On approval of a seminar application, the TRG Secretary will inform the Exam Panel (or the TRG Council in its absence) and provide a copy of the seminar prospectus together with any needed documentation.

 The Exam Panel will then appoint a supervisor who will in turn appoint one or more examiner(s) to assist in completing the trainer evaluation based on information given in the participant registration and information form and to prepare and mark the written exam based on the topics to be taught at the seminar.

-In the absence of a supervisor, assistance will be provided by the TRG Secretary to the Exam Panel for any needed language translation and to request sample exam questions from the lecturers, and liaise with the organizers.
+In the absence of a supervisor, assistance will be provided by the TRG Secretary to the Exam Panel to facilitate any needed language translation and to request sample exam questions from the lecturers and to provide liaison with the organizers.

 Up to four titles will be awarded at seminars with the scoring broken down as follows: